27155 Chardon Road, Suite 307, Richmond Hts., OH 44143 Info@DrGregHall.com

 High calcium intake in African American men may actually increase the risk for prostate cancer, but taking vitamin D can reduce the risk.

 There is a multivitamin designed just for African Americans.
-Sequence Multivitamins has high vitamin D, vitamin C, magnesium and much more of what African Americans need, while leaving out those substances that may be harmful.
+GNetX Sequence Multivitamins have high vitamin D, vitamin C, magnesium, and much more of what African Americans need while leaving out those substances that may be harmful.